Funds have been carefully calculated (in CAD) to cover the full costs of:

 I tried for a while to push myself to dress more feminine and wear makeup in order to bury that feeling, hoping it'd go away.

-Sure, I had my crushes like everybody else, but I still wanted to be one of the guys.
 When the 'boy' activities came and I couldn't go because I wasn't one?
 That got to me all the more, because I'll easily pass on getting my nails done a hundred times over going fishing to this day.

-hospital to see about getting prescribed testosterone, and when they told me I needed to see a
+They told me I needed to see a

 I had check-ins with a youth practitioner since then, asking me how I was feeling.
 She switched